jfirebaugh/konacha/README.md

 to reload all your test and asset files.
 To debug tests, use the `debugger` statement anywhere in a test to halt execution.

-To run code in the JavaScript console, be sure to select the `#test-context` frame first, so your code runs in the correct context.
+To run code in the JavaScript console, be sure to select the desired iframe first, so your code runs in the correct context.

 ![Selecting the test-context frame in Chrome](https://raw.github.com/jfirebaugh/konacha/master/images/frame-select.png)